 Top 5 Reasons Why You Should Go On A Mekong Delta Tour In Vietnam

 The Mekong Delta a.k.a the rice bowl of Vietnam is one of the most fascinating places to see in Vietnam.
 With nothing but river behind you and nothing but the river in front of you, these tours are amazing.
-It’s pretty easy to have a day tour to Mekong Delta from Ho Chi Minh city, usually, you get a bus to the region you choose and from there hop on a boat or a bike and get ready to explore.
+It’s pretty easy to book a Mekong Delta day tour from Ho Chi Minh city, usually, you get a bus to the region you choose and from there hop on a boat or a bike and get ready to explore.

 The Mekong Delta is the agricultural heartland of Vietnam.
 Taking a trip along the Mekong Delta is an unforgettable experience that will show you a snapshot of the Mekong people’s lives.
 There are loads of reasons to put this location on your Vietnam bucket list but here are the top 5.